 Everything You Need to Know About Text Annotation with Yao Xu

 Every day, we interact with different media (such as text, audio, images, and video), relying on our brain to process what media we are seeing and make meaning out of it to influence what we do.
 One of the most common types of media is text, which makes up the languages we use to communicate.
+Because it is so commonly used, text annotation needs to be done with accuracy and comprehensiveness.

 With machine learning (ML), machines are taught how to read, understand, analyze, and produce text in a valuable way for technological interactions with humans.
 Per the 2020 State of AI and Machine Learning report, 70% of companies reported that text is a type of data they use as part of their AI solutions.
 Understandably so, as the cost-savings and revenue-generating implications of text-based solutions across all industries are enormous.